cs480-projects/cs480-projects.github.io/README.md

 Also, your change will appear in our project site: `http://cs480-projects.github.io`

+And our class page is at: `http://cs480-projects.github.io/teams-fall2015/index-fall2015.html`

 Exercise 2 - Add Your Team Page
 ===============================

-Each team should add a simple team page in `teams/` folder and link it from the `index.html` page.
+Each team should add a simple team page in `teams-fall2015/` folder and link it from the `teams-fall2015/index-fall2015.html` page.

+Note: make sure that you create a folder for your team.
+You should NOT modify or change other teams' folders.

 You don't have to spend a lot of effort to make the page pretty, but everyone in the team should contribute a little bit to this page.